gas-limit/uniswapv1-romance-simulator/README.md

-**This is a decentralized exchange that I forked from LearnWeb3DAO but modified it so I can create an unlimited amount of liquidity pools which can support ERC20/ETH & ERC20/ERC20 pairs.** let me know what you think!
+**This is a decentralized exchange that I forked from LearnWeb3DAO but modified it so I can create an unlimited amount of liquidity pools which can support ERC20/ETH & ERC20/ERC20 pairs.
+And also I made it look like a dating simulator where you visit an anime catgirl cafe** let me know what you think!

 **2 Smart Contract files that make up exchange:**